WebAssembly/spec/proposals/exception-handling/Exceptions.md

 If control is transferred to the body of a catch block, and the last instruction in the body is executed, control then exits the try block.

-In case of a try-unwind block, if an exception is thrown within the try block, the program control is transfered to the body of `unwind` block.
-After executing instructions within the `unwind` block, the exception is automatically rethrown when the control reaches the `end` instruction.
-As in the case of the `catch_all` block, the exception arguments are not copied onto the operand stack.

-If the selected catch/unwind block does not throw an exception, it must yield the value(s) expected by the corresponding catching try block.
+If the selected catch block does not throw an exception, it must yield the value(s) specified by the type annotation on the corresponding catching try block.

 Note that a caught exception can be rethrown using the `rethrow` instruction.

 ### Rethrowing an exception

-The `rethrow` instruction can only appear in the body of a catch/catch_all/unwind block.
+The `rethrow` instruction can only appear in the body of a catch/catch_all block.
 It always re-throws the exception caught by an enclosing catch block.

 Associated with the `rethrow` instruction is a _label_.
 The label is used to disambiguate which exception is to be rethrown, when inside nested catch blocks.